brollup/brollup/src/transmutive/noist/README.md

 ## Setup
 NOIST encrypts FROST shares using encryption keys derived from a one-time setup via the Elliptic Curve Diffie-Hellman (ECDH) key exchange.
 These encryption keys are computed once and reused in subsequent sessions throughout the quorum's lifetime.
 FROST shares are encrypted in a manner that allows all parties to authenticate them, while ensuring they can only be decrypted by the intended signatory.

-For signatories i .. n the coordinator collects encryption public keys from all signatories:
+For signatories _i .. n_ the coordinator collects encryption public keys from all signatories:
--   For i = 0 .. n:
+-   For _i = 0 .. n_:
     -   Let be _EP_i[]_ an empty list with length n.
     -   For j = 0 .. n:
         -  _- , EP_i_j = EncryptionKey(sk_i, PK_j)_.